cypherpunklab/manifesto/README.md

 Here is a good 2 part video on how to setup your node: https://youtu.be/zXlvkOSVM9M

-How to inscribe from you node: https://youtu.be/LXrUu8WOrHo
+How to inscribe from your node: https://youtu.be/LXrUu8WOrHo

 *<ins>Again you should run your own node</ins>*